 During your Stay

 - Take pictures on your arrival.
-Take notes of any problems immediately after you arrive.
-We also advise promptly phoning the rental manager with a report of any damages, together with your request for any required repairs.
-This can prevent conflicts during checkout.
+Take notes of any damages when you arrive.
+We also advise immediately calling the rental manager with a report of any wear and tear, along with your request for any required fixes.
+This can protect against conflicts during checkout.

-- You may need instructions for a gas fireplace, Television or spa tub.
-Contact your property manager.
+- Ask questions.
+You could need guidance for a gas fireplace, Television set or hot tub.
+Call your rental manager.
 They are there to help.
-A phone call can save several hours of problems.
+A phone call can save hours of trouble.

-- Please be considerate of the neighborhood.
-Residents should be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your home.
+- Remember to respect your neighbors.
+Residents will likely be as friendly to you as you are considerate of them.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

-- Remember to protect the rental owner (and your stuff!) by keeping the rental home secured when you are away, exactly like you would at home.
+- Make sure that you protect the property owner (and your stuff!) by keeping the vacation rental secured while you are away, just like you would at home.

-- Double-check every space of the vacation property to make sure that you've packed all belongings.
+- Double-check each room of the rental property to be sure you've collected all personal belongings.

-- Please make sure to walk through the rental home one last time and look for damage.
-Whenever you can, do this walk-out review with the property manager present.
-If the property manager is not available, make sure you take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and look for damages.
+If it is possible, do this walk-out review with the property owner present.
+If the property manager is not available, make sure that you take photos of the property to record its condition.